Deon Anderson: College career

 Anderson accepted a football scholarship from the University of Connecticut to play linebacker.
 As a true freshman, he was converted into a fullback and became an immediate starter.
 He played on all four special teams units (kickoff return and cover, punt return and cover).
-He collected 34 carries for 11 yards, one rushing touchdown and 5 receptions for 12 yards.
+He collected 34 carries for 11 yards, one rushing touchdown and five receptions for 12 yards.

 As a sophomore in 2003, he was used mostly for blocking purposes in the offense.
-He started 5 out of 12 games, registering 35 carries for 124 yards, 15 receptions for 148 yards, one receiving touchdown and 11 special teams tackles.
+He started five out of 12 games, registering 35 carries for 124 yards, 15 receptions for 148 yards, one receiving touchdown and 11 special teams tackles.

-As a junior in 2004, he started 3 out of 12 games, tallying 22 carries for 99 yards, 14 receptions for 133 yards and 11 special teams tackles.
+As a junior in 2004, he started three out of 12 games, tallying 22 carries for 99 yards, 14 receptions for 133 yards and 11 special teams tackles.

 Anderson missed the 2005 season, after losing his football scholarship because of poor grades and off-the-field problems, which forced him to drop out of school.

 As a senior in 2006, he returned after a year out of football, under the condition that he would pay all of his college expenses, so he took out a loan with the help of an aunt and lived during a semester in an abandoned locker room on the campus, until he was able to gain back his scholarship.
-He started 9 out of 11 games, while receiving team MVP honors and was recognized as one of the best special teams players in the nation.
-He suffered a pinched nerve in his neck that forced him to miss the season finale against the No. 7 ranked University of Louisville.
-He posted 23 carries for 78 yards, 14 receptions for 101 yards, one touchdown and led the team with 9 special teams tackles.
+He started nine out of 11 games, while receiving team MVP honors and was recognized as one of the best special teams players in the nation.
+He suffered a pinched nerve in his neck that forced him to miss the season finale against the seventh-ranked Louisville.
+He posted 23 carries for 78 yards, 14 receptions for 101 yards, one touchdown and led the team with nine special teams tackles.

 He finished his college career after appearing in 47 games, starting all of the 26 contests that the team opened with a fullback personnel package.
-He registered 114 carries for 420 yards, one rushing touchdown, 48 receptions for 394 yards and 3 receiving touchdowns.
+He registered 114 carries for 420 yards, one rushing touchdown, 48 receptions for 394 yards and three receiving touchdowns.
 He also led the team in special teams tackles in each of his four years (40 total tackles) and only missed one game.